bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ohm-martin.md

 **Martin Ohm** wa a German mathematician who attempted to put mathematics on to a rigorous basis.
 He was the brother of the better known Georg Ohm.

 ### Mathematical Profile (Excerpt):
-* The Ohm family were, by tradition, a family of locksmiths.
-* Johann Wolfgang's father, Johann Vincentius Ohm was a locksmith who married Anna Fuchs in Cadolzburg, Bavaria, before moving to Erlangen in 1764.
-* Their eldest child was Georg Simon Ohm, who has a biography in this archive and is well-known through the electrical unit named after him.
-* When Martin was eight years old, in the late summer of 1799, his mother died and Martin, as well as his brother Georg Simon and sister Elisabeth Barbara (born 1794), were brought up by their father.
-* The mathematical ability of Martin (and his brother Georg) was recognized at an early age by Karl Christian von Langsdorff, the professor of mathematics at Erlangen, who gave him advice and encouragement.
-* Von Langsdorff told people that the Ohm brothers were a latter-day version of the Bernoulli brothers and they became known locally as budding geniuses.
 * Martin attended the Gymnasium attached to the Friedrich-Alexander University of Erlangen and he entered the university to study mathematics.
 * Ohm was to spend the whole of his career from 1821 onwards in Berlin; first he was appointed as a privatdozent at the Friedrich Wilhelm University of Berlin (founded in 1809 and renamed the Humbolt University of Berlin in 1949), promoted to extraordinary professor in 1824 and finally to full professor in 1839.
-* After settling in Berlin, Ohm married Sophie von Alten (1786-1852); they had a daughter Elisa Ohm who was born in Berlin in 1826.
 * It is quite difficult to assess the importance of Ohm's mathematical contributions.
 * At Crelle's house, there used to be a meeting of mathematicians, but he had to suspend it because of a certain Martin Ohm with whom nobody could get along due to his terrible arrogance.
 * There were basically two sides to Ohm's contributions.